Introduction

 1echo __FILE__;

-Running the above code would output /Users/ashleyallen/my-app/index.php
+Running the above code would output /Users/ashleyallen/my-app/index.php.

 __DIR__

-magic constant returns the directory of the file in which it is used.
+The __DIR__ magic constant returns the directory of the file in which it is used.

 For example, let's say we have the following code inside a file located at /Users/ashleyallen/my-app/index.php